 The restoration work of Lim Sai Hor Kow Mock Benevolent Association Building began in 2016.
 Work includes rehabilitation of the Carrall Street façade, the Shanghai Alley façade, a full roof replacement, repairs at the North and South façade, and building systems upgrade.

-Chinese Canadian Historical Society (2005).
+Chinese Canadian Historical Society of British Columbia (2005).
 Historic Study of the Society Buildings in Chinatown.
 Report prepared for the City of Vancouver.
 Available from City of Vancouver. http://vancouver.ca/files/cov/historic-study-of-the-society-buildings-in-chinatown.pdf

 Parks Canada.
 Canada’s Historic Places, Lim Sai Hor Association Building.
 Parks Canada Website. http://www.historicplaces.ca/en/rep-reg/place-lieu.aspx?id=2809